georapbox/js-utils/README.md

 - [count](strings/count) - Counts the occurrences of substring in a string.

+- [dasherize](strings/dasherize) - Converts a camel cased string into a string delimited by dashes.

 - [endsWith](strins/endsWith) - Returns true if string ends with substring (suffix).

 - [escapeHTML](strings/escapeHTML) - Escapes a HTML string.